Clarksdale Planters: Early history

 Clarksdale, Mississippi has a professional baseball history stretching back to 1904.
 That season, the Clarksdale baseball club of the Delta League began its one-year run.
 They were classified as Class D. The team featured Harry Kane and Beals Becker who were the only two players on the club that played or went on to play in Major League Baseball.
 After the 1904 season, the Clarksdale club ceased operations.

 In 1913, Clarksdale included in Cotton States League, who at this time were classified as a Class-D league.
 The team played under the name the Clarksdale Swamp Angels and featured three players, Clarence Kraft, John Merritt, and Claude Thomas, who had or went on to have major league experience.
 Like the first professional team in Clarksdale, the Swamp Angels folded after one season.
 In 1921, Clarksdale was again a home to a professional baseball team.
-This time the Clarksdale Cubs would play for three seasons before folding.
+This time the Clarksdale Cubs played for three seasons before folding.
 Their first season, 1921, the Cubs played in the Mississippi State League.
 The next two seasons, however, the Cubs played in the Cotton States League.
 Over their three-year stint, the Cubs were classified as a Class-D team.
 The 1921 team featured major leaguers Happy Foreman and Earl Webb.